devopsdays-austin/runbooks/sponsors_runbook.md

 * Lanyard Sponsor
 * Happy Hour Sponsor

-TCEA can provide tablecloths and monitors for sponsors at additional cost.
-Work with the venue and sponsors to coordinate getting thme this equipment if they need it.
+TCEA can provide tablecloths and monitors for sponsors at additional cost ($150 per 24" monitor, $15 per tablecloth).
+Work with the Venue Organizer and sponsors to coordinate getting them this equipment if they need it.
+Make sure to ask sponsors how many parking spaces they need and coordinate with the Parking Organizer to get the spots reserved.